The Major League Baseball Swing (Rotational Hitting)

 After you shift your weight forward, you should land on your toe.

 • Back elbow is up.
 Why up?
-(Note that you don't begin your stance with it up, rather, you move it back as you stride forward)
+(Note that you don't begin your stance with it up, rather, you typically move it back (see Note 2 above) toward the catcher as you stride forward)

-• Front shoulder MUST be down, back shoulder up
+• Front shoulder MUST be lower than the back shoulder

 Cues to use: Push your torso forward, stride for every pitch, stride when the pitcher releases the ball, easy stride, coil back as you go forward, elbow up at touch, hips even